1802Feb12Java/Batch-Source/JDBCBank/ReadMe.txt

---//USERNAMES AND PASSWORDS ARE CASE-SENSITIVE\\-- User -1 (dummy value to show deleted users, transactions table will point to this if they're deleted) User -2 (SuperUser, all SuperUsers share the account, username = "superuser", password = "superpass") User 1 (username = "joe", password = "@@",	name = "Jim Bob", owns accounts 1 and 2) User 2 (username = "jim", password = "@13", name = "Joe Johnson", owns accounts 3 and 4)
+--//USERNAMES AND PASSWORDS ARE CASE-SENSITIVE\\-- User -1 (dummy value to show deleted users, transactions table will point to this if they're deleted) User -2 (SuperUser, all SuperUsers share the account - username = "superuser", password = "superpass") User 1 (username = "joe", password = "@@",	name = "Jim Bob", owns accounts 1 and 2) User 2 (username = "jim", password = "@13", name = "Joe Johnson", owns accounts 3 and 4)